Samara: Early history

 Samara, together with its northern neighbour Kazan, is at the centre of the Idel-Ural historical region.
 Ahmad ibn Fadlan visited the area that is now Samara around 921 while on his journey to the Volga Bulgars who then controlled the region from their capital Bolghar.

-Legend has it that Alexius, Metropolitan of Kiev, later patron saint of Samara, visited the site of the city in 1357 and predicted that a great town would be erected there, and that the town would never be ravaged.
 The Volga port of Samara appears on Italian maps of the 14th century.
 Before 1586, the Samara Bend was a pirate nest.
 Lookouts would spot an oncoming boat and quickly cross to the other side of the peninsula so that the pirates could organize an attack.
 Officially, Samara started with a fortress built in 1586 at the confluence of the Volga and Samara Rivers.
 This fortress was a frontier post protecting the then easternmost boundaries of Russia from forays of nomads.
 A local customs office was established in 1600.

 As more and more ships pulled into Samara's port, the town turned into a centre for diplomatic and economic links between Russia and the East.
 Samara also opened its gates to peasant war rebels headed by Stepan Razin and Yemelyan Pugachyov, welcoming them with traditional bread and salt.
 The town was visited by Peter the Great and later Tsars.

 In 1780, Samara was turned into an uyezd town of Simbirsk Governorate overseen by the local Governor-General, and Uyezd and Zemstvo Courts of Justice and a Board of Treasury were established.
 On January 1, 1851, Samara became the centre of Samara Governorate with an estimated population of 20,000.
 This gave a stimulus to the development of the economic, political and cultural life of the community.
 Samara was outside of the Pale of Settlement and as such did not have any significant Jewish population until the late 19th century.
 In 1877, during the Russian-Turkish War, a mission from the Samara City Duma led by Petr Alabin, as a symbol of spiritual solidarity, brought a banner tailored in Samara pierced with bullets and saturated with the blood of both Russians and Bulgarians, to Bulgaria, which has become a symbol of Russian-Bulgarian friendship.